 So how are they different?
 And which is the best choice for you?

 Here’s a look at the main differences between them to help you decide which treadmill works best for you:

 While prices can jump around a bit on either treadmill, as of this writing, the Proform 5000 comes in a bit cheaper.
 You can get it for around $1599 plus Free Shipping here.

 The Nordictrack 1750 treadmill comes in just $100 above that at $1799 with Free Shipping here.
 So what do you get for the extra money?
 Let’s take a look.

 Nordictrack 1750 vs Proform 5000 – Console

-The consoles on these two treadmills are incredibly similar – both with full-color 7 inch touch screen web browsers and one touch speed/incline keys.
-This isn’t surprising as Proform and Nordictrack are owned by the same company.
+The consoles on these two treadmills are incredibly similar.
+Both give you full-color 7-inch touch screen web browsers and one touch speed/incline keys.

 However there are a few slight differences that may matter to you.
-Take a look at the Proform 5000 Console:
+Here’s a look at the Proform 5000 Console:

 And here’s the Nordictrack 1750 Treadmill console:

 As you can see the Nordictrack 1750 has the one touch speed and incline buttons running up the sides of the consoles whereas the Proform 5000 has them down below the web browser window.